 Shelby Park: A special place to play ball

 Until the 1980's the infield was skinned with no infield grass.
 An old backstop with a screen top covered home plate until the current backstop was constructed.
 Turf grass was added to the infield and sidelines.
-Most area high schools over the years have played at Shelby at some point and there's a district high school tournament played each spring.
+Most area high schools over the years have played at Shelby at some point and there's a district high school and regional tournament played each spring.

 Amateur summer leagues such as the Larry Gilbert League, Babe Ruth league, American Legion and adult leagues like the City League and Tri-state League flourished there in the 40's, 50's, 60's and 70's.
-We have pictures of games from those years where 400-500 people were in attendance for a big rival game.
+We have pictures of games from those years where as many as 1000 people were in attendance for a big rival game.
 Dave Whitten, long-time head coach of Belmont University, brought college baseball to Shelby after Whitten field was demolished on the Belmont campus.
 Belmont continued to play at Shelby until 2011.

 The Nashville Old Timers Baseball Association took over operation of the field in 1990.
 The Stan Musial Southeast Regional tournament was hosted at the facility by the Old Timers for several years.
 During that time many improvements were made to the field and facility by the Old Timers.